 HOWARD ZINN: Thank you, Amy.

 AMY GOODMAN: What a day to be here.
-This is a day of the Boston Marathon.
+This is the day of the Boston Marathon.
 It is raining.
-It is a major storm outside, and tens of thousands of people — well, were either of you planning to run today?
+It is a major storm outside, and tens of thousands of people—well, were either of you planning to run today?

-NOAM CHOMSKY: And you made it impossible for us.
+NOAM CHOMSKY: You made it impossible for us.

 HOWARD ZINN: It was a choice of running in the marathon or having an interview with you.
 What’s more important?